xplosionmind/old.tommi.space/_notes/public/Server setup.md

 ## General knowledge

-Resources, apps, tutorials and several knowledge sources are mentioned [here](/server).
+Resources, apps, tutorials and several knowledge sources are mentioned in the [[Server]] page.

 <br>
 <br>